bibenga/pg-lo-storage/README.md

 # warehouse-py

 Use PostgreSQL large objects for file storage.
 The main benefit is that it works with **transaction**.
-The PostgresqlLargeObjectStorage use a template `<loid>.<original_extension>` for field (where loid is a large object id).
+The DbFileStorage use a template `<loid>.<original_extension>` for field (where loid is a large object id).
-The PostgresqlLargeObjectFile is a file-like object that translates calls to SQL.
+The DbFileIO is a file-like object that translates calls to SQL.

 Some links:
 * https://docs.djangoproject.com/en/5.0/ref/files/storage/